-Honorable Mention, 2022 Betty and McClung Lee Book Award, given by the Association for Humanist Sociology.
+Honorable Mention, the 2022 Betty and McClung Lee Book Award, given by the Association for Humanist Sociology.

 Reviewed by Elizabeth Jacobs, in Social Forces, Published on 01 December 2022.

-Reviewed by Rianka Roy, in Gender and Society, Published on February 2023
+Reviewed by Rianka Roy, in Gender and Society, Published in February 2023

 Invited Book Talks:

-2. Sociology Department, University of Illinois at Chicago, October 2022
+2. Sociology Department, University of Toronto, March 2023

 6. Sociology Department, Presidency University, Kolkata, India, December 2022

 7. Sociology Department, Flame University, Kolkata, India, December 2022